Documentation

 Using the Vercel AI SDK?
 Add a fetch wrapper to any provider.
 Works with OpenAI, Anthropic, Vertex AI, and any provider that accepts a custom fetch function.

-import { createOpenAI } from "@ai-sdk/openai";import { withSemanticGuard } from "@semanticguard/ai-sdk";const openai = createOpenAI({apiKey: "your-openai-key",fetch: withSemanticGuard({gatewayUrl: "https://semanticguard.dev",apiKey: "sg-your-key-here",projectId: "my-project", // optional}),});const result = await generateText({model: openai("gpt-4o-mini"),prompt: "Hello",});
+import { createOpenAI } from "@ai-sdk/openai";import { withSemanticGuard } from "@semanticguard/ai-sdk";const openai = createOpenAI({apiKey: "your-openai-key",fetch: withSemanticGuard({gatewayUrl: "https://semanticguard.dev",apiKey: "sg-your-key-here",}),});const result = await generateText({model: openai("gpt-4o-mini"),prompt: "Hello",});

 Authentication